Free VMware 2V0-13.24 Practice Test Questions 2026

 512 GB RAM divided evenly between sockets

-The architect has made the following design decisions with regard to the logical workload
+The architect has made the following design decisions with regard to the logical workload design:

 The maximum supported number of vCPUs per virtual machine size will be 10.